katebrich/Master-thesis/Scripts/README.md

 Several dataset can be found [here](../datasets)

 ### Output
-All output files are located in an output root folder which was specified by argument `-o` or `--output_path`.
+All output files are located in an output root folder which was specified by argument `-o` or `--output_dir`.

 The root folder structure is as follows: